 The Greater Wellington Regional Council Pest Management Strategy 2002 - 2022 (the strategy) was prepared in accordance with the Biosecurity Act 1993.
 The original strategy was approved by Greater Wellington on 17 September 2002.
 The five year review of the current strategy was adopted by resolution on 9 March 2009 and became operative on 12 June 2009.

-This Operational Plan (the plan) seeks to implement the first year of the reviewed strategy, and year eight of the overall strategy document.
-The reviewed strategy has added to, expanded and updated the original species and the corresponding aims and objectives of the strategy.
+This Operational Plan (the plan) seeks to implement the third year of the reviewed strategy, and year ten of the overall strategy document.

 1.2 Linkage to the Regional Pest Management Strategy